Agriculture

 Greenhouse farming is a sustainable farming practice for cultivating crops within enclosed structures so that they grow in a protected environment.
 The structure of a greenhouse is usually made of galvanized steel.
 It is covered with a shading net or agricultural plastic film from all sides.
 The greenhouse size in India generally ranges from 1 acre to 3 acres.

-What are the Benefits of Greenhouse Farming in India?
+What are the Advantages of Greenhouse Farming in India?

 • Higher Yield per Unit Area: Greenhouse cultivation is often characterized by higher productivity than traditional farming methods.
 Farmers can manage different environmental factors and regulate conditions for ideal crop growth.
 So, they can grow more per unit of land.